font/k8s-example-apps/pacman-nodejs-app/docs/kubernetes-cluster-azure.md

 #### Increase Quota

 Make sure you increase your quota for the correct SKU in the specific region you will be creating your Kubernetes cluster.
-For this example, we will be using the West Central US region and the default Azure Container Service SKU `Standard_D2_v2`.
+For this example, we will be using the South Central US region and the default Azure Container Service SKU `Standard_D2_v2`.
 We will also be using the default master and agent node count of 1 and 3, respectively, for a total of 4 nodes.

-You can check your current quota limit for the `Standard_D2_v2` SKU in the West Central US location (what we'll use in our example below) using:
+You can check your current quota limit for the `Standard_D2_v2` SKU in the South Central US location (what we'll use in our example below) using:

 ```
-az vm list-usage --location "West Central US" --query "[?name.value=='standardDv2Family']"
+az vm list-usage --location "South Central US" --query "[?name.value=='standardDv2Family']"
 ```

-If you do not have sufficient quota for the Dv2 Series of SKUs in the West Central US region, you will receive a `QuotaExceeded` error.
+If you do not have sufficient quota for the Dv2 Series of SKUs in the South Central US region, you will receive a `QuotaExceeded` error.
 You can read more about this error on [Azure's Resource Management Common Deployment Errors](https://docs.microsoft.com/en-us/azure/azure-resource-manager/resource-manager-common-deployment-errors#quotaexceeded).
 If you are using the free trial of Azure, or do not have at least 8 CPU cores available (2 CPU cores per node * 4 nodes), then